 - A block contact is not counted as a team hit, and a team is entitled to 3 hits to return the ball.

 - The first hit after the block may be executed by any player, including the one who blocked the ball.

 - Contacting the ball over the net on a block before the opponent’s 3rd hit is illegal, unless the opponent has no opportunity to play the ball.

-OFFICIALSTeam captain’s are the only players who may approach the official to dispute or question a call.
+- Only the team captain from each team may approach the official to dispute or question a call.
 In the end the call made by the official is final.

 SPORTSMANSHIPSPORTSKIND 6s indoor volleyball league is a social co-ed league and all players are expected to act in good sportsmanship in both a win and a loss.
 Our officials while trained are not professionals and are just like you so be sure to treat them with respect and you can expect the same.
 In the end this should be a fun league and an outlet for some great exercise and an opportunity to meet some awesome new people!

-- Any rules not covered or protests will be handled by the League Staff.
+- Any rules not covered or protests will be handled by the Official.

 - There will be no refunds allowed for rain delays or cancellations.
 If the league is postponed due to weather, we will reschedule to a later date.
 There will be no refunds if you are not able to furnish a team on the makeup date.